xatapult/da-2021-xproc/docs/README.md

 ### <a name="history"></a>A little history

 The previous version of XProc, [XProc 1.0](https://www.w3.org/TR/xproc/), has been around since 2010 but was never really widely used.
-People found it hard to comprehend, use and overly verbose.
+People found it hard to comprehend, use and rather verbose.
 Learning materials were hard to find.
-However, those that climbed the learning curve use it a lot.
+However, those that climbed the learning curve used (and still use) it a lot.
 It’s an extremely useful tool for the complex kind of document processing that happens, for instance, in publishing.

 In 2016 a W3C community group started working on [XProc 3.0](http://spec.xproc.org/master/head/) (a 2.0 proposal with a non-XML syntax never got a lot of support and was therefore abandoned).
 Main goals were to stay closer to the 1.0 syntax, make the language much more usable, understandable and concise, update the underlying standards (most notably XPath) and allow processing of non-XML documents also.